openwdl/learn-wdl/0_language-concepts.md

   ---

-**WDL language features**
+**WDL Language Style Information**
 - Use 1 WORKFLOW per WDL file
-- Use 1...n TASKS per workflow are allowed in each WDL file
+- Use 0...n TASKS per workflow / WDL file
-- Refactor long WDL files using `imports`, enables references to task(s) described other WDL files
+- Shorten long WDL files using `imports`, enables references to task(s) descriptions in other WDL files
 - List the Workflow and task calls BEFORE the task descriptions in each WDL file
 - Use strong typing for Variable definitions
     - scoped to Workflow or Task